 Malai Kofta Recipe (Paneer Kofta Curry)

 Malai Kofta is a popular Indian vegetarian curry made with crispy fried paneer (Indian cheese) and potato balls (kofta) simmered in a rich and creamy tomato-based gravy.
 This delicious restaurant-style Indian vegetarian dish is perfect for weekend dinners, special occasions.
 The paneer koftas are soft on the inside and lightly crispy on the outside, made by combining crumbled paneer and mashed potatoes.
 They contain raisins and nuts and soak up all the flavors of the mildly spiced butter masala-style curry.
 Whether you’re craving authentic Indian food, looking for a vegetarian alternative to meatballs, or want to try a new paneer recipe, this homemade malai kofta is a must-try.
-Serve it hot with pulao, garlic naan, or Indian flatbread for a comforting and flavorful meal.
+Serve it hot with Pulao, garlic naan, or Indian flatbread for a comforting and flavorful meal.

 Ingredients with Substitutes